 - EchoStar VII, X, XI and XIV.
 On March 1, 2014, we began leasing all available capacity from EchoStar on the EchoStar VII, X, XI and XIV satellites.
 The term of each satellite capacity agreement generally terminates upon the earlier of: (i) the end-of-life of the satellite; (ii) the date the satellite fails; or (iii) a certain date, which depends upon, among other things, the estimated useful life of the satellite.
 We generally have the option to renew each satellite capacity agreement on a year-to-year basis through the end of the respective satellite's life.
 There can be no assurance that any options to renew such agreements will be exercised.
 The satellite capacity agreement for EchoStar VII expired on June 30, 2018.
-On May 19, 2019, DISH Network entered into the Master Transaction Agreement pursuant to which, on September 10, 2019, these satellites were transferred to DISH Network. - EchoStar IX.
+Pursuant to the Master Transaction Agreement, discussed above, on September 10, 2019, these satellites were transferred to DISH Network. - EchoStar IX.
 We lease certain satellite capacity from EchoStar on EchoStar IX.
 Subject to availability, we generally have the right to continue to lease satellite capacity from EchoStar on EchoStar IX on a month-to-month basis.

 • EchoStar XVI.
 In December 2009, we entered into a transponder service agreement with EchoStar to lease all of the capacity on EchoStar XVI, a DBS satellite, after its service commencement date.
 EchoStar XVI was launched in November 2012 to replace EchoStar XV at the 61.5 degree orbital location and is currently in service.
 Effective December 21, 2012, we and EchoStar amended the transponder service agreement to, among other things, change the initial term to generally expire upon the earlier of: (i) the end-of-life or replacement of the satellite; (ii) the date the satellite fails; (iii) the date the transponder(s) on which service is being provided under the agreement fails; or (iv) four years following the actual service commencement date.
 In July 2016, we and EchoStar amended the transponder service agreement to, among other things, extend the initial term by one additional year and to reduce the term of the first renewal option by one year.
 Prior to expiration of the initial term, we had the option to renew for an additional five-year period.
-In May 2017, we exercised our first renewal option for an additional five-year period ending in January 2023.
-We also have the option to renew for an additional five-year period prior to expiration of the first renewal period in January 2023.
+In May 2017, we exercised our first renewal option for an additional five-year period prior to expiration of the first renewal period in January 2023.
 There can be no assurance that the option to renew this agreement will be exercised.
 During 2018, we and EchoStar further amended the agreement to, among other things, allow us to place and use certain satellites at the 61.5 degree orbital location.
-On May 19, 2019, DISH Network entered into a Master Transaction Agreement pursuant to which, on September 10, 2019, this satellite was transferred to DISH Network.
+Pursuant to the Master Transaction Agreement, discussed above, on September 10, 2019, this satellite was transferred to DISH Network.